 Ring 01727 819256 for emergency repairs only.
 The emergency calls go directly to Morgan Sindall Property Services who will make your home safe.
 The full repair will be completed during normal working hours.
-If the repair was not an emergency or the repair is tenants responsibility the cost of the repair will be recharged to you.
+If the repair was not an emergency or the repatenants responsibility the cost of repair will be recharged to you.